John Veron

 John Edward Norwood Veron (born 1945), credited in research as J. E. N. Veron, and in other writing as Charlie Veron, is an Australian biologist, taxonomist, and specialist in the study of corals and reefs.
-He is believed to have discovered more than 20% of the world's coral species.
+He has described 173 of the world's coral species.

 Early life and education

 John Edward Norwood Veron (known as "Charlie" due to his interest in the natural sciences at school) was born in 1945 in Sydney, New South Wales, Australia.
 He attended Barker College in Sydney.

 He won a Commonwealth scholarship as a gifted student and went on study at the University of New England.
 His main interests were in the natural world, especially marine life.
 He participated in the scuba club while at university.

 His honours thesis was on the behaviour of gliding possums.
 He took his M.Sc. with a study on the temperature regulation of lizards.
 Veron completed his PhD with a study on the neurophysiology of dragonflies, awarded in 1971.